Lucyjpjones/lj-fscr/testing.md

 - [x] I am not able to enter a non numeric value into the fields
 - [x] I can remove the item from the bag by clicking 'remove'
 - [x] I can remove the item from the bag by entering 0 into the quantity field and clicking 'update'
+- [x] If amendments are made in the bag sub total is updated accordingly

 #### Checkout

 - [x] The order summary contains the correct details of the items listed in the bag
 - [x] If a site visitor the user input fields are all empty
-- [x] If a site member and details are saved in 'my profile' the checkout fields are already prefilled
+- [x] If a site member and details have been previosuly saved in 'my profile' the checkout fields are already prefilled
-- [x] When field input is missing the required field errors are present
+- [x] When input is missing in a required field there is an error response
 - [x] When input format is incorrect the field validation errors are present
 - [x] If user enters details and checks 'Save this delivery information to my profile', the information is saved to their profile after submission
+- [x] If user enters details and doesn't check 'Save this delivery information to my profile', the information is not saved to their profile after submission
 - [x] After entering details and clicking 'checkout' the loading page is present
 - [x] The user is redirected to the checkout success page after completing order
 - [x] The checkout success page contains all the correct personal details for the user and items purchased
 - [x] After successful checkout the user recieves an email with their order details
+- [x] The delivery amount is showing as 10% of subtotal cost
+- [x] If the order is over $40 the delivery amount is 0

 #### Blog

 - [x] The 'read me' link for each blog directs the user to the post detail page, displaying the correct information
-- [x] The `references collapse button` allows the user to toggle between making text visible or hidden
+- [x] The user is able to toggle `references` making text visible or hidden
 - [x] If user enters a comment and clicks submit their comment is added successfully
 - [x] The posted comment is displayed with the correct datetime and logged in username
+- [x] After submitting a comment the input field is cleared
 - [x] The trash icon is only visible on comments the logged in user has posted
 - [x] After clicking the trash icon the comment is removed from the page as expected